-- To equip students with the techniques and skills to work innovatively with sound through digital and post-digital technologies.
+- Equip students with the techniques and skills to work innovatively with sound through digital and post-digital technologies.

-- To provide students with a comprehensive understanding of 20th and 21st century developments in audio practice.
+- Provide students with a comprehensive understanding of 20th and 21st century developments in audio practice.

-- To prepare students to work collaboratively, applying their knowledge of sound to creative projects within a diverse and dynamically changing sector.
+- Prepare students to work collaboratively, applying their knowledge of sound to creative projects within a diverse and dynamically changing sector.

-- To enable students to reflect critically on their own practice, in order to drive their creative development.
+- Enable students to reflect critically on their own practice, in order to drive their creative development.

 Sound Design is a significant and expanding sector of the creative industries.
 Building upon its already substantial role in the traditional areas (film, television, computer games, radio, animation, music production, theatre and advertising), Sound Design is increasingly found within interactive museum exhibits, smartphone applications, and physical product design.